- SLAC Contract Management

 The Research Partnership and Technology Commercialization (“RPTC”) group focuses on identifying and managing SLAC-developed intellectual property and establishing new research and licensing relationships with the private sector.
 The office works to explore potential funding opportunities from non-governmental entities, patent and commercialize SLAC technologies, and help facilitate agreements for working with the industry.

-The Third-Party Activity Review Committee (“TARC”) reviews and approves all third-party activities.
-Third-party activities are defined as any new activity between SLAC and a foreign or domestic third party, including Stanford University, that has the potential to obligate SLAC, regardless of whether or not funding into the laboratory is involved.
+The Activity Review Committee (“TARC”) reviews and approves all activities with external entities.
+External entity activities are defined as any new activity between SLAC and a foreign or domestic third party. including Stanford University and the Department of Energy, that has the potential to obligate SLAC, regardless of whether or not funding into the laboratory is involved.
 All laboratory employees, faculty and joint faculty who plan to engage in any third-party activities on behalf of the lab are required to read the policy and, when appropriate, use the TARC form.

 The communications site includes information on communications guidelines with third parties, as well as forms for different types of releases.